 Advanced undergraduate and graduate students, PhD students

-The need for rapid emissions cuts, alongside growing global demand for (renewable) energy, raises critical questions about the technological potential and socio-economic and political implications of various technologies and approaches.
+The need for rapid emissions cuts, alongside growing global demand for (renewable) energy, raise critical questions about the technological potential and socio-economic and political implications of various technologies and approaches.

-While being driven by the political demands, scientists at universities and research institutes as well as in the industrial sector are working on new energy conversion and storage systems around the world.
-This pressure is necessary to ensure a secure and affordable supply of environmentally friendly energy.
+Driven also by the political demands, scientists at universities and research institutes as well as in the industrial sector are working on novel energy conversion and storage systems, around the world.
+This is urgently required for a secure and affordable supply of environmentally-friendly energy.
 As future energy systems will be diverse, a broad knowledge of different conversion and storage applications is needed.
-Therefore, we will cover fundamental knowledge, specific case studies as well as possible solutions for novel energy systems from an engineering point of view.
-The development of flexible, decentralised smart energy systems and the hybridisation of renewable energy systems will be presented during the summer school.
-These topics are widely discussed in the strategic energy planning at European and international levels to end up with efficient systems with a minimum environmental impact and CO2 footprint.
+Therefore, we will cover fundamental knowledge and specific case studies as well as possible solutions for novel energy systems from an engineering point of view.
+The development of flexible decentralised smart energy systems and the hybridisation of renewable energy systems will be presented during this summer school course.
+These topics are widely discussed in the energy strategic planning on European and international level in order to end up with efficient systems with a minimal environmental impact and reduced CO2 footprints.